 - Rapid interest accrual: Part of the reason student debt is growing so rapidly is the high interest rates on existing loans.
 It’s alarmingly common for grads to make payments faithfully for years and barely dent their balance, thanks to interest accrual.

 Student loan debt is a $1.6 trillion crisis in the United States.
 If you have the equity in your home to clear student loan debt for yourself or your child, it’s understandable that this could be an attractive option!
 If you’re able to satisfy a debt and make home payments that fit your budget, this could be a good fit for you.
-Before you make that move, talk to a financial professional who knows your situation to map out your best path toward debt-free life.
+It is important to understand the types of home equity loans and their alternatives.
+Before you make that move, talk to a financial professional and a home appraisal specialist.
+Calculating home equity and careful planning is the way to map out your best path toward debt-free life.